umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 Version 7.7.2 no longer ships with the `CookComputing.XmlRpcV2` assembly.
 If you reference this assembly or have a package that requires this assembly, you need to copy it back into your website.

-This version also ships with far less client files that were only relevant for older versions of Umbraco (i.e. < 7.0.0).
+This version also ships with far fewer client files that were only relevant for older versions of Umbraco (i.e. < 7.0.0).
 There might be some packages that were referencing these old client files.
-If you seen missing image references you may need to contact the vendor of the package in question to update their references.
+If you see missing image references you may need to contact the vendor of the package in question to update their references.

 Follow the **[upgrade guide for Umbraco 7](minor-upgrades-for-umbraco-7.md)** to complete the upgrade.